aws-samples/sam-accelerate-nested-stacks-demo/README.md

 ### Make an infrastructure change

-Now change a file which affects an AWS resource.
+Now change a file that affects an AWS resource.
 In the `db/template.yaml` file, change `ReadCapacityUnits` and `WriteCapacityUnits` from `5` to `1`:

 ```yaml